ferrara94/SalernoFoodShop_WebApp/README.md

 Persistence is represented by the in-memory database called H2 Database.

-Classes which implements JPA interfaces have the **DAO** at the end of the name and they allow access to data.
+Classes which implement JPA interfaces have the **DAO** at the end of the name and they allow access to data.

 **DAO** stands for Data-Access-Object.